“How do I get started teaching English in Asia?” I see this question being asked a lot on travel sites all over the Internet.

 CELTA (pronounced selta) is the University of Cambridge’s TEFL certificate.
 It is one of the most well known courses and is arguably the gold standard TEFL course.
 If you are serious about teaching consider doing CELTA.
 It does however have some downsides.
 It has a reputation for being highly academic in tone.
 Lots of theory and writing to be done.
 Its also a standard course around the world meaning there’s little modification of the content for local conditions.

-Tanya and I considered following in my father’s footsteps and doing CELTA however we ultimately decided to go for a certification offered by a much smaller organization.
-The Siam Educational Experience is based in Chiang Mai, Thailand.
-Their course incorporated some instruction on Thai culture, practice classes with local young children, high school students and young adults and even assistance navigating the sometimes troublesome Thai visa system.
+Tanya and I considered following in my father’s footsteps and doing CELTA however we ultimately decided to go for a certification offered by a local organization.
+SEE TEFL Teacher Training is based in Chiang Mai, Thailand.
+Their course incorporated some instruction on Thai culture and language, practice classes with local young children, high school students and young adults and even assistance navigating the sometimes troublesome Thai visa system.

 Choosing an independent organization was a bit of a gamble but one that ultimately paid off for us.
 John at SEE was excellent and not only did his best to turn us into teachers in very short order but also helped us understand the local culture and get jobs at local schools.